googlefonts/fontra-docs/_reference/panels/transformations.md

 : Distribute vertically

 Distance of distribution
-: The distance will be calcutated, if not set – otherwise: specify the distance in **units**.
+: The distance will be calcutated, if not set.
+Otherwise: specify the distance in **units**.

 </div>
 </div>